 Twenty five competitors have set sail.
-The winds were quite strong and the wavey conditions quite challenging, so some participants didn't quite make it all the way.
+The winds were quite strong and the wave conditions quite challenging, so some participants didn't quite make it all the way.
 They were helped by pre-arranged pick up points by the support craft.

 "It was an awesome day enjoyed by all", says Sue Bradley, event co-ordinator.
 "Even those who didn't make it to the finish still had big smiles.
-To be lined up at the start with that many colourful sails and co-sailors in the spectacular setting of Glenorchy is quite a thrilling experience."
+To be lined up at the start with that many colorful sails and co-sailors in the spectacular setting of Glenorchy is quite a thrilling experience."

-On the race side the kiters took out the main honours again with Thomas Rold, Queenstown, taking out first place on a 17 square meter kite (quite impressive in those strong conditions).
+On the race side the kiters took out the main honors again with Thomas Rold, Queenstown, taking out first place on a 17 square meter kite (quite impressive in those strong conditions).
 Second place went to Troy Wyga, from Glenorchy, while third was Gavin Jackson, from Dunedin.